misicnenad/cairo-book/src/ch16-06-01-deploying-and-interacting-with-a-voting-contract.md

 In our voting contract, we have two functions to validate voter eligibility, `voter_can_vote` and `is_voter_registered`.
 These are external read functions, which mean they don't alter the state of the contract but only read the current state.

 The `is_voter_registered` function checks whether a particular address is registered as an eligible voter in the contract.
-The `voter_can_vote` function, on the other hand, checks whether the voter at a specific address is currently eligible to vote, i.e., they are registered and haven't voted already.
+The `voter_can_vote` function, on the other hand, checks whether the voter at a specific address is currently eligible to vote, i.e. they are registered and haven't voted already.

 You can call these functions using the `starkli call` command.
 Note that the `call` command is used for read functions, while the `invoke` command is used for functions that can also write to storage.
 The `call` command does not require signing, while the `invoke` command does.